vipulranjansahu/traffic_processing_sdk/README.md

 #### Installing librdkafka using vcpkg

-1. Install vcpkg if not already installed:
+1. Install vcpkg (This is used because CMake build for librdkafka is unsupported):

     ```bash
     cd traffic_processing_sdk